My nightmarish experience with objective tinnitus, and how my solution to it manifests one of the flaws of ObamaCare

 Something didn't add up, but I soon discovered why she repelled LA men like Off!® repels mosquitoes: she was the worst CrazyMaker I've ever encountered, with a body to die for, but a personality that made men run away.
 I ran, but before I broke up with lesser grades of CrazyMakers, I wasted plenty of time on them, as many people do; the prevalence of mental illness is so high that it affects almost everyone, directly or indirectly.
 Unfortunately, some people affected by it don't have a chance to walk away; they are killed.
 While working in the ER, I've seen countless lives ruined by mentally ill people.
 Most people give this matter little thought until someone like Jared Loughner shoots someone like Gabby Giffords, but by then, it's too late.

-8. Report: MSU sophomore Carly Glynn died of meningococcal disease (Thus confirming exactly what I suspected based on her clinical picture.
+When a young person like Carly Glynn has their life cut short, more than one life is lost.
+Gone, too, are their children, grandchildren, and on and on, extending thousands of years into the future. - Report: MSU sophomore Carly Glynn died of meningococcal disease (Thus confirming exactly what I suspected based on her clinical picture.
 Earlier reports said she died of something non-meningococcal, but the speculations of those doctors didn't fit the evidence.
 When those unscientific guesses surfaced, I gave the links immediately below to illustrate how false-negative tests can mislead docs.
 Carly's case screamed meningococcal disease; any third-year medical student should have been able to immediately diagnose her.
 Just as I suspected, she was infected with group B meningococci.

 Now for the $64,000 question: Was everything possible done to save her life?
 I'm skeptical and would love to review her medical chart, not out of spite, but to possibly help the docs who treated her improve.
 After serving on a Quality Assurance Committee in a large teaching hospital, I know that errors are very common.
 I never lost any patient with meningitis, so I suspect I could have saved Carly's life.
 However, some of the things I sucked** at I later did very well, which is, unfortunately, how doctors learn.
 Sparrow—the hospital where Carly died—is a teaching hospital.
 I don't know if residents treated her, or if they did, the adequacy of their supervision on such a critical case, but from my experience, teaching hospitals could improve the quality of their teaching while doing more to save more lives [here's an example]. **I apologize for the shirtsleeve English, but that was the most effective way to communicate that point.)

-A public information officer from the Ingham County Health Department reported that Carly's “immunizations were up to date, but she had the misfortune to come across the one that isn't protected by the vaccine.
+A public information officer from the Ingham County Health Department reported that Carly's “immunizations were up to date, but she had the misfortune to come across the one that isn't protected by the vaccine.”

 One of the hazards of vaccinations is that they can give people a false sense of security, lulling them into letting their guard down so they do things that heighten their infection risk, and deluding them into thinking they're “protected,” so there's no need to follow my outside-the-box infection control tips.
 Wrong.
 Everyone should follow them, all of the time.
 If you don't, you're essentially playing Russian roulette with your health.
 You might be OK if you don't follow those tips, or you might die 60 years too early.
 Had Carly followed them, she would be alive today.